trentm/template-node-package/README.md

 ## Testing

 Usage:
+    npm test                        # run all tests
-    make test [TEST-VARS]           # run all tests node test/foobar.test.js        # run a specific test file make test [TEST_FILTER=foo]     # run just the test files matching 'foo'
+    make test                       # run all tests (same) node test/foobar.test.js        # run a specific test file

-    # Run all tests against all supported node versions.
-This assumes
-    # node binaries in "$HOME/opt/node-$majorVer".
-    make testall

 Test output is node-tap's default "classic" output.
-Full TAP output is written to "test.tap".
 You can use `TAP=1` to have TAP output emited to stdout.

-### Test vars

-The following `TEST_...` envvars can tweak how the tests are run.
-As well, a number of node-tap `TAP_...` envvars are available -- run `./node_modules/.bin/tap` for docs on those.

-- `TEST_JOBS=<number of test files to run concurrently>` - By default this is
-  10. Set to 1 to run tests serially.

-- `TEST_TIMEOUT_S=<number of seconds timeout for each test file>` - By default this is 1200 (10 minutes).
-Ideally tests are written to take much less than 10 minutes.

-- `TAP=1` to have the test suite emit TAP output.
-This is a node-tap envvar.

 ## Release process